Benefits

 Agriculture

-Lastly, rural communities depend upon pipelines to heat their homes and run their farms.
+Rural communities depend upon pipelines to heat their homes and run their farms.
 Farmers use oil and natural gas products as fuel for farm vehicles, equipment, and electricity production at farm co-ops.
 Additionally, farmers use propane to dry their grain after harvest, reducing crop loss, adding harvest flexibility and improving yields through earlier harvest.
+Hydrogen is a key source for the production of ammonia, which in turn is used to produce nitrogen-based fertilizers for farms.
+Today, nearly two-thirds of industrial hydrogen demand worldwide goes towards the production of ammonia for fertilizer along with explosives and synthetic fibers.
+Ethanol manufacturers are also increasingly adopting carbon capture, utilization and storage when transforming corn into energy, a process that could also lead to net-CO2 negative fuel sources.
 Farming communities also rely heavily on oil and gas products in pesticides and fertilizer, which accounts for roughly 50% of indirect energy use on U.S. farms.

 Livestock operations use propane to heat their barns and keep livestock warm throughout the winter.
 Minnesotan family farmers rely on propane transported by pipeline to provide stable temperatures during cold winter months to raise nearly 45 million turkeys each year, helping to ensure turkeys on the table for our Thanksgiving meals!